arkency/posts/posts/2015-07-05-null-pattern-in-practice-ruby-and-react-example.md

 ```

 ```
+#!html+erb
 # events/_ticket.html.haml
 if ticket_pool.sold_out?
   = "Sold out"
 ```

-If all the places that care whether we are in real mode
+If all the places which care whether we are in a real mode
 or preview mode adopted this approach, bunch of if-statements
 could be removed in favor of using properly named classes
 with identical interfaces.
-Some would be used only when real
+Some would be used only when a real
-event is displayed, some only when preview is shown.
-The code
+event is displayed, some only when the preview is shown.

+**The code
-using them wouldn't care and wouldn't know if this is preview
+using dedicated Null-* classes (in our case the view) wouldn't care and wouldn't know
-or not.
-The logic for preview behavior would be localized in those
+if this is preview or not.
+The logic for preview behavior would
-classes.

-## React.js
+be localized in those classes.**

+We could also completely eliminate the `is_preview` variable in the end.
+In this case
+we only eliminated it for the related part of code.

+Did you like the blogpost?
+Join our newsletter to receive more goodies.

+<%= inner_newsletter(item[:newsletter_inside]) %>